rich-ramsey/icon-model/readme.md

 This file creates plots.

-Note: Within each simulation folder, there may be other variants of these files (i.e., files 4b, 4c and 4d), which run different simulations or plot different data, but they will all be from one of the above categories and have a similar function e.g., run a sim / analysis / plot.
+**Minor note:** Within each simulation folder, there may be other variants of these files (i.e., files 4b, 4c and 4d), which run different simulations or plot different data, but they will all be from one of the above categories and have a similar function e.g., run a sim / analysis / plot.

-Second, there are two .Rmarkdown files.
-These RMarkdown files are unnecessary in a functional sense, as all of the sims and analyses can be done with R scripts.
+**Second, within each simulation folder, there are two .Rmarkdown files.** These RMarkdown files are unnecessary in a functional sense, as all of the sims and analyses can be done with R scripts.
 However, the project has two workflows at play here, so we give folks two different options (see the section below on workflows for more details).

 4e. *_sim.Rmd